 Tropicfeel shoes, flip-flops, backpacks and travel packs can be bought on the Tropicfeel website at tropicfeel.com.
 They are not yet available in stores.

+Oh, how I love free stuff.
 Free shipping is available to Australia, Austria, Belgium, France, Germany, Hong Kong, Italy, The Netherlands, Singapore, Spain, The United Kingdom and the United States.
 Delivery to these countries takes 5-7 business days.

 For anybody outside of those countries listed, shipping will cost 9.90€ and take between 7 to 12 business days.

-Shoes must be brand-new and in original condition and undamaged, so make sure they fit and are to your liking BEFORE taking them on that round-the-world gap-year trip.
+To get a refund, shoes must be brand-new and in original condition and undamaged, so make sure they fit and are to your liking BEFORE taking them on that round-the-world gap-year trip.

 As an internet retailer, Tropicfeel is all over the net.
 Get in touch via Instagram, Facebook, Twitter, or even Linkedin if you’re looking for a job.
 Or, send them an email at [email protected]tropicfeel.com.
-Tropicfeel does not provide a phone number.

 Check out some other top travelwear brands to assemble your on-the-go outfit: